cmartin81/decorator-wrap/README.md

 With it you can easily make:
 * logger functions
-* edit the input to a method
+* edit the inputparameters to a method
-* edit the output to a method
+* edit the output from a method
 * do something extra with the result (ie write to file)
+* skip calling the method

+Please see tests for more examples

 Should also work in frontend code if you use babel with es7.decorators enabled.